 TREKKING INTO THE SHERPA HEARTLAND

-Meals: While staying at our Sherpa homestay in Kathmandu, you will be offered delicious, hygienic local cuisine for breakfast and dinner.
-For lunch you will have the option to eat at one of Kathmandu’s many excellent restaurants or at our homestay.
+While staying at our Sherpa homestay in Kathmandu, you will be offered delicious, hygienic local cuisine for breakfast and dinner.
+For lunch, you’ll have the option to eat at one of Kathmandu’s many excellent restaurants or back at our homestay.

-While on the trek, we enjoy dinner and breakfast at the lodges and lunches at local tea houses along our trekking route.
-Generally meals are fixed menus supervised by our talented Sherpa staff and prepared by village lodge operators.
-The food is usually plentiful and delicious, although you should be aware that the menus are not normally extensive, as they are limited by what’s locally available and able to be transported by foot.
-Eating local dishes is highly encouraged and we ask that group members be flexible and go along with what our guides suggest for the group.
-Set group meals are more efficient, effective and eco-friendly.
-In other words if five members of the group order five different items, it takes longer to prepare and is not cost-effective, nor is it eco-friendly as more fuel is required to cook and more water to clean dishes.
-Our guides will ensure cleanliness, proper hygiene and nutrition at the various tea houses along the trek.
+While trekking, we enjoy dinner and breakfast at our lodges, and lunches at local tea houses along the route.
+Generally, meals are fixed menus supervised by our Sherpa staff and prepared by village lodge operators.
+The food is usually plentiful and delicious, although you should be aware that the menus are not normally extensive, as they are limited by what’s locally available and by what can be supplied and transported by foot.
+Eating local dishes is encouraged, and we ask that group members be flexible, and willing to go along with what our guides suggest for your party.
+Set group meals are more efficient and eco-friendly for our hosts, reducing the time and amount of fuel needed to prepare dishes.
+Our guides will verify the cleanliness, proper hygiene, and availability of nutritional options at the various tea houses along our trek.

-Typical breakfasts at the lodges include porridge and eggs, along with local breads served with jam, butter or honey.
-Lunch and dinner may include various brothy or noodle soups, rice and noodle dishes, momos (Tibetan dumplings) or the Nepalese national food – dal bhaat.
-This dish consists of boiled rice with a specially prepared lentil soup and side dishes such as vegetables, root vegetables, and curries.
-Dal bhaat in the mountains is very nourishing and is a light and healthy hiking food.
+Typical breakfasts at our lodges may include porridge and eggs, along with local breads served with jam, butter, or honey.
+Lunch and dinner may include various soups, rice or noodle dishes, momos (Tibetan dumplings), or dal bhaat, Nepal’s national dish.
+Consisting of boiled rice with a specially prepared lentil soup and vegetable and curry side dishes, dal bhaat is both light and nourishing, making it ideal hiking food.